RayamQuan/altschool-cloud-exercises/README.md

 # altschool-cloud-exercises
-this repo is for carrying out exercises and tasks that is on the LMS.
+this repo is for carrying out exercises and tasks that is on the cloud engineering school LMS.